-Your healthcare team will determine the treatment plan that’s right for you.
 Those with early breast cancer are treated differently than those with metastatic breast cancer.

 If you’re already receiving PERJETA + Herceptin, your doctor may be able to switch you to PHESGO if they think it’s right for you.

 ✝You will also get chemotherapy, but the dosing schedule and number of cycles will depend on which type of chemotherapy you are getting.
-Chemotherapy is typically stopped sooner than PHESGO.
+Chemotherapy is typically stopped earlier than PHESGO.
 Your doctor will decide which chemotherapy regimen is right for you.

 Keep in mind that not all cancers respond to neoadjuvant or adjuvant treatment.
 It’s possible that the cancer may still return after treatment.